How to Make a Postpartum Herbal Bath

 I buy my bags on Amazon. (link)

 Confession: I’ve personally never used postpartum herbal baths.
 Want to know why?
 I could never figure out HOW to make them or HOW to use them.
 Now that I’ve had my three children, I now have the mental capacity to finally figure it out.
-But first, let me show you how NOT to make a postpartum herbal bath.
+But first, let me show you how NOT to make one.

 See these beautiful herbs?
 The yellow flowers are calendula and chamomile?
 And you can even see lavender.
 Gorgeous!
 So beautiful!